Creating an SSH server

 .addUser("admin", "admin".toCharArray()));

 This uses a simple built-in class that holds usernames and passwords in memory.
 Authenticators are how users will identify and authenticate themselves to the server.
-We support several authenticators, including passwords, public keys, and challenge-response.
+We support a number of different authenticators, including password, public key, and challenge-response.
 All of which we will detail later in our documentation.

 We can also add a similar authenticator for public keys: